kalaksi/lightkeeper/README.md

 - Avoid sending too many commands to keep target host logs cleaner and traffic minimal.

 ## UI
+- Aim for compact style.
+Avoid including too much information to keep the UI simple.
 - Keep the amount of navigating and clicking to a minimum.
-- Avoid including too much non-essential information to keep the UI simple.

 # Dependencies

 ## Requirements
-- Currently only linux supported
+- Currently only Linux is supported
 - Qt 5.15

 ## Ubuntu 22.04 packages